waggle-sensor/sensors/v4.1/README.md

 | bus_disable| i2c <br> spi <br> serial <br> analog <br> digital <br> pmw | : N/A <br> : N/A <br> : N/A <br> : N/A <br> : N/A <br> : N/A |
 | bus_read | i2c <br> spi <br> serial <br> analog <br> digital <br> pmw | : n number of parameters regaring to the sensor properties <br> : each 1 byte of the number of call, command, delay time, and the number of delay <br> : N/A <br> : N/A <br> : N/A <br> : N/A |
 | bus_write | i2c <br> spi <br> serial <br> analog <br> digital <br> pmw | : N/A <br> : N/A <br> : N/A <br> : N/A <br> : 1 byte of input (0 or 1) <br> : 1 byte of pwm duty cycle in percentage |

-#### Configuration Information from chemsense and alpha sensor
-Configuration information do not follow waggle and coresense packet format.
-To collect data of configutation information, user need to send request packet to coresense firmware.
-User can use coresense firmware, but the plugin cannot decode the data.
-To decode the data, the plugin needs to be modified.
-The configuration data will be sent with starting statement ("Start sending Alpha sensor/Chemsense configuration") and ending statement ("End sending Alpha sensor/Chemsense configuration").
-Data length between the two statements differ for each case.